ahlstromcj/seq66/README.md

     *   Version 0.96.1:
         *   Fixed song-start-mode handling when "auto" is specified.
-        *   Add "Control" and "Program" (GM) drop-downs in the event editor.
+        *   Added "Control" and "Program" (GM) drop-downs in the event editor.
         *   Now display (possibly shortened) full path names in the recent file list in order to distinguish files better.
-Let us know if you hate that!
-A compile-time option.
+An 'rc' config item.
+        *   Added a few configuration options to Edit / Preferences.
     *   Version 0.96.0:
         *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the